heremaps/here-data-sdk-typescript/docs/GettingStartedGuide.md

 <script src="https://unpkg.com/@here/olp-sdk-dataservice-write/bundle.umd.min.js"></script>
 ```

-To learn how to use the Data SDK, see the <a href="https://github.com/heremaps/here-data-sdk-typescript/blob/master/docs/GettingStartedGuide.md" target="_blank">Getting Started Guide</a>, <a href="https://developer.here.com/documentation/sdk-typescript/dev_guide/index.html" target="blank">Developer Guide</a>, and <a href="https://developer.here.com/documentation/sdk-typescript/api_reference/index.html"  target="_blank">API Reference</a>.
+To learn how to use the Data SDK, see the <a href="https://developer.here.com/documentation/sdk-typescript/dev_guide/index.html" target="blank">Developer Guide</a> and <a href="https://developer.here.com/documentation/sdk-typescript/api_reference/index.html"  target="_blank">API Reference</a>.

 ## Development